 Employees shall not use ESU 13 facilities for personal use or profit without specific approval from the Administrator and subject to completion of the Facility Use Application & Agreement Form.
-Employees shall not use time for which the employee is paid by ESU 13 to engage in any activity for personal financial profit.
-Any violation of this policy will be held to be willful insubordination.

 Equal Access To and Use of Facilities and Equipment

 ESU 13 shall permit the use of Conference Rooms and equipment contained therein by Board members, employees, profit and non-profit organizations, member schools and LEAs subject to completion of the Facility Use Application & Agreement Form.